How Is Acute Lymphoblastic Leukemia Treated?

 ALL is a rare disease with unique and complicated treatments.
 Our clinicians offer expertise in selecting treatment, monitoring response, and managing side effects for patients of all ages and disease subtypes.

-Young adult patients (ages 18-40 years): We believe all young patients with ALL should receive a pediatric-type chemotherapy regimen.
-Dana-Farber researchers pioneered this approach which has improved outcomes for adults aged 18 to 40
+Young adult patients (ages 18-50 years): We believe most young adult patients with ALL should receive a pediatric-type chemotherapy regimen.
+Dana-Farber researchers pioneered this approach which has improved outcomes for adults aged 18

-compared to what has historically been achieved using "adult" treatment protocols.
+to 50 compared to what has historically been achieved using "adult" treatment protocols.
 We also recommend that all young patients enroll on a clinical trial when possible.
 One of our current clinical trials for young adults (17-717) explores the addition of a novel immunotherapy to pediatric-style chemotherapy.
+Another protocol (21-272) explores a new medication called calaspargase for adult

 Older patients with ALL (>50-60 years): Older adults with ALL may experience more side effects from treatment.
 We have clinical trials studying novel, less-toxic approaches to treating ALL in older adults (18-170, 16-648).
 In addition, we work with our Older Adult Hematologic Malignancy Program which is a specialized research and clinical service that addresses the specialized needs of older blood cancer patients.
 Geriatricians work closely with oncologists to create individualized treatment plans for older adults to help manage other medical